TsekNet/PowerShell/Profile/README.md

 # TsekNet's Profile

-Please see below my heavily customized PowerShell profile.
+My personal, heavily customized PowerShell profile.
 Feel free to use and distrubute it as you see fit.
 I am always improving this, so if you catch any errors, or see where I can improve, please let me know!